 This information is designed to be used in consultation with your health professional.
 Read our Legal Disclaimer here.

-For some people, decisions around unplanned pregnancy are relatively simple.
+For some people, decisions around unintended pregnancy are relatively simple.
 For others, the decision-making process is more complex.
 If you are pregnant and don’t know what to do, talking to a doctor or counsellor about the choices available may help you decide what is right for you.

 It is very important to confirm your pregnancy early on to allow you plenty of time to consider your choices.
 Don’t wait to find out, and seek advice early if you are pregnant.